What Is Trauma Dumping? Examples, Signs, and Effects

 That doesn’t mean that we shouldn’t talk about hard things with people, even people we don’t know that well yet.
 But it’s important to practice self-awareness, learn how to gauge what’s appropriate to share in any given situation, and consider how our listener might react.

 How can you tell when you or someone you know is trauma dumping?
-Trauma dumping signs include the following behaviors:
+Trauma dumping includes the following behaviors:

 Some trauma dumping examples where these behaviors show up might include: